Do you enjoy travelling and have excellent driving skills? If yes, you can become a delivery driver in Australia.

 Step 5: Take A Driving Course

-If you can’t find a traineeship opportunity, you can volunteer and drive for community services such as aged care homes, charities, food banks, etc.
+Suppose you need help finding a traineeship opportunity.
+In that case, you can volunteer and drive for community services such as aged care homes, charities, food banks, etc.

 Step 6: Pass A Police Check